![]() |

 viii) specialty auction courses; or

-ix) other subject matter approved by the Board.
+ix) other subject matter recommended by the Board.

-4) One hour of approved CE shall include at least 50 minutes of classroom instruction and shall be exclusive of any time devoted to taking the examination set forth in subsection (b)(6) below.
+4) One hour of approved CE shall include at least 50 minutes of classroom instruction and shall be exclusive of any time devoted to taking the examination set forth in subsection (b)(6).

 6) Each CE course shall include the successful completion of an examination that measures the attendee's understanding of the course material.
 A score of at least 70% is required on the examination for successful completion of any CE course.